Learn about Health and Wellbeing!

 Location: Winston-Salem, NC – Wake Forest University Campus

 *Courses carry no secondary school or college credit.
-Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Health and Wellbeing Institute participants.
+Upon completion of the program, an official Wake Forest University Certificate of Completion will be awarded to all Health and Wellbeing Institute participants.

 What You’ll Experience

 - Nutrition and Fitness

 - Social and Emotional Wellness

 - Tour campus athletic facilities and sample fitness classes at Campus Recreation

 - Hear from a panel of college students who are serving as Public Health Fellows for Ameri Corps

 - Spend a day getting dirty at Campus Gardens